Our Team

 Meet Liz

-I joined Threshold Philanthropy to cultivate connection, collaboration and collective healing within Black and Indigenous communities that will echo across generations.
-I am a proud Kaigani Haida and Filipinx American woman born-and-raised in the diversity and beauty of the Pacific Northwest.
-I integrate Native values and cultural wisdom into my work and provide creative, strategic, and sustainable solutions to professional challenges.
+I joined Threshold Philanthropy to cultivate connection, collaboration, and collective healing within Black and Indigenous communities that will echo across generations.
+I am a proud Kaigani Haida woman of the Yahkw ‘Laanas (Raven/Double-Fin Killer Whale) Clan.
+My Xaad kil name is Xuu’jaad which means “Brown Bear Lady.”
+I am also Filipinx American, born and raised in the diversity and beauty of the Pacific Northwest.
+After graduating from Pepperdine University in 2003, I spent most of my career working in Indian Country, specifically in human resource management.
+I incorporate my cultural values and wisdom to decolonize and indigenize the workplace.
+I love providing creative, strategic, and sustainable solutions to professional challenges.
+I am a wife, mother, artist, and a life-long learner.
 I am honored to be in kinship with these bright, strong, and brilliant women as we lock arms in solidarity and engage, grow, and heal using bravery, honesty, laughter, and love.
-I am here to make my ancestors and all my relations proud!
+As I grow more gracefully into the woman I want to become, I seek to make my family, my descendants and my ancestors proud!

 Cristina Johnson